gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 ## Set power!

-So far we have defined four combinators:
+So far I have defined four combinators:

 - subtype
 - enums
 - tuple
 - struct

-Let's compose all of them to prove the power of sets: I'll define the type `Climber` of all the italian males that have a favorable BMI (body mass index) to climb.
+Let's compose all of them to prove the power of sets: I'll define the type `Climber` of all the Italian males that have a favorable BMI (body mass index) to climb.

 ```js
 // helper types and functions